Taste Buds (TV series): Matt

 Matt (Matt Austin) is the fun and quirky grown-up in the group.
 He acts as a mentor for Lily and Avery.
 Like Lily and Avery, Matt loves to cook.
 He is a natural.
 He creates different cooking challenges for them.
 He usually judges the dishes that they make.
-He didn't appear in Season 3.

 Lily

 Jasmine

-To "spice up" this cooking show, young, rising star, Jasmine is thrust into the mix for six episodes, and quickly sizzled her way to the top.
+To "spice up" this cooking show, young, rising star, Jasmine (Danielle Himelfarb) is thrust into the mix for six episodes, and quickly sizzled her way to the top.
 With an unprecedented palate for fine foods, Jasmine splashed onto the scene in "Foods that Zing", and soon rose to stardom, appearing in five more episodes, "Foods That Are Colourful", "Foods for Kings and Queens", "Foods That Roll", "Foods That Are Stacked", and "Foods for a Party".
 Critics of the show raved of this jubilant and gregarious soul, who continues to have a strong foothold in the rise of pre-teen culinary television.
-Jasmine was played by Danielle Himelfarb.
-She is in episode 14 appeared in Season 1.